 A force to be reckoned with, Ngaio is more than just a singer.
 This powerhouse of a performer can switch from a killer DJ set to delivering intricate jazz harmonies with a voice that could have stepped out of the 1940s, to heart hitting spoken word.

-Booty Bass was born to create a space for women to come together playing big, bad, unapologetic bangers.
+As well as performing, NGAIO founded Booty Bass as a space for womxn to come together and play big, bad, unapologetic bangers.
 Since its conception in 2018 it’s become a space that promotes an appreciation of different cultures and sounds from across the world where dancing and laughing is key.